Ornithodoros moubata: Description

 Soft ticks in the family Argasidae are characterised by the mouth being on the underside, and thus not visible from above, and by having no rigid scutum, the sclerotised plate on the anterior dorsal surface, just posterior to the head, possessed by hard ticks.
 This species has a leathery, wrinkled dorsal surface covered with small nodules.
 It has no eyes, and lacks a "suture line" at the junction of the dorsal and ventral surfaces.
 It has long mouthparts, armed with large, backward-pointing barbs for piercing a host's skin.
 The female grows to about 10 mm long and the male to 8 mm.

 Distribution

 This species occurs in Kenya, Malawi, Mozambique, Namibia, South Africa, Tanzania, Uganda, Zambia, and Zimbabwe, but mainly in wildlife reserves.
 They also occur in southern Sudan, Somalia and southern Ethiopia, as well as the Democratic Republic of Congo, the Central African Republic and Chad, and infrequently in West Africa.

+Habitat

+O. moubata typically resides in animal burrows.
+It is also encountered in pigsties, soil, and crevices of human habitations.